P3t3rGB/hello-world/README.md

 # hello-world
-Learning to create and use a repository
+My name's Peter Barry and I'm learning to create and use a repository on GitHub.